Ashley, Northamptonshire: Roman villa

 The remains were found in Alderstone field in the 19th century during railway construction of the line from Market Harborough to Peterborough and Stamford just north of the village, which had its own station (Ashley and Weston railway station).
 The site was close to the Roman Road from Leicester to Cambridge.
 Excavations in 1969-71 show a villa and outbuildings close to the road.

 Village events

-Every Easter Monday there is a tug of war match against the neighbouring villages of Hallaton and Medbourne.
+Every Easter Monday there is a tug of war match against the neighbouring village of Medbourne.